OliverAbdulrahim/linux-for-blade-14/README.md

 This repository has a collection of portable fixes for your Razer Blade 14 (2022) that runs an Ubuntu-derived Linux operating system.

-By default, you may run into Wi-Fi, Bluetooth, or microphone issues after installing your Ubuntu-based distro.
-Use the tools I've included in this repository to fix this!
+By default, you may run into Wi-Fi, Bluetooth, or microphone issues after installing a Linux distro on your Blade 14.
+Use the tools I've included in this repository to fix these!

 ### What problems does this solve?